Volta Trucks: The Volta Zero

 In September 2020, Volta Trucks launched the 16-tonne Volta Zero, the world's first purpose-built, all-electric commercial vehicle designed for city-centre deliveries.
 The driver sits in a central driving position in a lowered cab to mirror the eyeline of other road users and pedestrians.
 Symmetrical sliding doors allow access in-and-out of either side of the cab.
 A glasshouse-style cab provides the driver with a 220 degree field of vision and has been designed to exceed the highest Direct Vision Standard rating of 5 stars by Transport for London.
 The Volta Zero is fitted with 160-200kWh batteries delivering a range of up to 200 km.
 Volta Trucks claim that the Volta Zero will have a Total Cost of Ownership (TCO) that is less than the cost the same as petrol and diesel equivalents.

 Volta Trucks launched the 16-tonne Volta Zero in September 2020, and confirmed in the same month that Nobl (formally Drinks Cubed), the London-based sustainable drinks brand, had signed the first multi-million-pound order for the supply of a fleet of Volta Zero vehicles into their distribution operations between 2022 and 2023.

-In May 2021, the company announced its ‘Road-to-Zero Emissions strategy’ where it revealed three new variants of the Volta Zero will become available alongside the 16-tonne by 2025.
-Production of the 16-tonne vehicle will be closely followed by the largest 18-tonne and mid-size 12-tonne variants in 2023.
-A Pilot Fleet of the smaller 7.5-tonne vehicles is expected to be launched for customer trials in the same year, with production commencing in late 2024.